Pinheiro-Reis/dotfiles/DOCS/INSTALLATION.md

         crypsetup luksAddKey /dev/<external-disk> <path/to/key>

-1. Add device to /etc/crypttab to autodecrypt
+1. Add device to /etc/crypttab for autodecrypt it

         vim /etc/crypttab